schysys/installs-public/PS_PROMPT-baseSoftwarePkg.md

 Below are the std colors for messages and common arguments.
 Note: This base script will be referenced as a dependency for an install of other applications and will be called externally from those scripts and chained together.

+1. Add error handling
+2. Version Parameter Handling: The $v parameter, which is supposed to carry the desired version number, might not be correctly passed or interpreted in the Install-PythonFromExternalScript function.
+Ensure that this parameter is correctly being set and passed through the script.

+3. Software package Version Check and Update Logic: The script checks the current Python version and compares it to the desired version ($v).
+However, it's essential to ensure that the Install-PythonFromExternalScript function is correctly designed to handle the version upgrade.
+This function should include logic to uninstall the current version of Python and install the new one.

+Python Installation Script: The external Python installation script (install_python.ps1) that is being invoked should have the capability to uninstall the existing Python version and install the new specified version.
+If this script does not have this functionality, it will not upgrade Python to the desired version.

+Script Execution Permissions: Ensure that your PowerShell session has the necessary permissions to install software on your system.
+Sometimes, administrative privileges are required to install or update software like Python.

+Enhance the Install-PythonFromExternalScript Function: Modify this function to handle the uninstallation of the current Python version if it's different from the desired version.
+You may need administrative privileges to uninstall the current version.

+Check the External Python Installation Script: Verify that the install_python.ps1 script can handle different versions and includes logic to uninstall the current version if necessary.

+Run as Administrator: Ensure you are running the PowerShell script as an administrator, especially if installing or uninstalling software requires elevated privileges.

 <!--

 std_color.ps1